chrisvwx/LDPCsim.jl/README.md

 communications.
 This package gives an implementation in Julia of the LDPC design technique in [3].

-This was implemented as a learning excercise; it will hopefully become mature enough to be trusted and generally useful.
-The "sim" in "LDPCsim" at present stands for both "simple" and "simulate".
+This was implemented as a learning excercise and is almost certainly not yet widely useful.
+The "sim" in "LDPCsim" at present stands for both "simple" and "simulate" :-)

 ### Examples and Results